 As well as being quick learners horses tend to remember most of the things they’re taught (even if they do pretend not to remember) which is great for us, but it does also mean that negative habits that they’ve learned can be harder to stop.
 If a horse is predisposed to weaving, for example, then it might be better to keep him away from other horses that weave.
 You can read more about weaving here.

 You can teach an old horse new tricks

-We’re all aware of the old adage you can’t teach an old god new tricks but this is absolutely not the case when it comes to horses.
-Yes as a horse gets older he may not want to learn something new but providing he’s willing to learn no age is too old.
+We’re all aware of the old adage you can’t teach an old dog new tricks but this is absolutely not the case when it comes to horses.
+Yes, as a horse gets older he may not want to learn something new but providing he’s willing to learn no age is too old.
 Some people (including me) will, in fact, say that it’s actually a good thing to teach an old horse something new.
 It doesn’t have to be radically different like moving from a discipline such as cutting to dressage but could instead be as simple as teaching them to pick up something you’ve dropped.